macedo6000/CoffeeData/decision_tree.md

 The resulting datasets were used to train and test two Decision Tree Classification Machine Learning Models.
 Classification Models are assessed on the accuracy of their prediction that an application will be approved or jected.
 ### Balanced Random Forest Classifier

-The results of the Balanced Random Forest Classifier are as follows:
+The results of the Balanced Random Forest Classifier (BRFC) are as follows:
 * Accuracy Score = 0.8262504983255754
 * Confusion Matrix
     |                   |Predicted 0 (Approved)|Predicted 1 (Reject)|